-Selected policy objective or selected Interreg- specific objective Selected specific objective Priority Justification for selection A safer and more secure Europe and its neighborhood Border management infrastructure Border cooperation Border management is of key importance for the proper implementation and development of all the issues related to cross border programmes.
+Selected policy objective or selected Interreg- Selected specific objective Priority Justification for selection specific objective A safer and more secure Europe and its neighborhood Border crossing management Other actions for a safer and more secure Europe Border cooperation Border management is of key importance for the proper implementation and development of all the issues related to cross border programmes.
 Border management in this context relates to the efficiency of the borders in ensuring legal transit of people and goods in a timely and efficient manner.
 Although most border related problems are treated at central level, the joint, cross border approach has proved very useful during the previous programming periods and accounted for valuable projects with a significant positive impact for the border communities.
 The territorial analysis highlighted various aspects linked to border management such as: the need to improve border clearance efficiency, to address new challenges in fighting smuggling across borders, helping tourism by ensuring better border clearance.
-Some of the main areas where the programme can generate positive results are: small infrastructure investments aimed at improving the efficiency, endowments of the border crossing points, endowments of the training centers of the customs, police and gendarmerie, addressing common challenges through joint actions and developing strategies, etc. Form of support: grants.
-The chosen form of support is the most suitable for achieving programme goals, in light of the size and the non-economic nature of the projects.
+Some of the main areas where the programme can generate positive results are: small infrastructure investments aimed at improving the efficiency, endowments of the border crossing points, endowments of the training centers of the customs, police and gendarmerie, addressing common challenges through joint actions and developing strategies, etc.